Sree Krishna College, Guruvayur

 Sree Krishna College is a Guruvayur Devaswom Board arts and science college in Guruvayoor, Thrissur District.
-The college comes under Calicut University and was established in 18 July 1964.
+The college comes under Calicut University and was established on 18 July 1964.
 Graduate courses were started in 1967 and Post graduate courses in 1984.
 At present the college is functioning with 13 UG courses and 5 PG courses.

 The college was accredited by NAAC with an A Grade (3.02) in November 2017.